BoBNewz/HavocC2Defense/README.md

 ## Analyzing the memory

-For the rest of the blog, I used anther Demon with different AES key an IV.
+For the rest of the blog, I used another Demon with different AES key and IV.

 I dumped the victim machine's memory using DumpIt while the Demon was running.